koolkusum/Kusum_Gandham/README.md

 This is my personal portfolio website deployed using netlify to allow for eay update on my website.

 To Dos:
-just update class stuff and add future certs
+just update class stuff and add future certs (harvard cs50 and was)